natescaringi/IntroToProgramming_Spring2020/Week4/Notes_Week4.md

 data line - where data is stored, 8 of them for 1 byte transistor - switches signals (turnstile lul) capacitor - stores electricity

+- address line pulse triggers data line pulses -> software then interprets those 8 pulses into 1 byte

+  - we can think of bytes, stored in RAM, as though they were a grid.
+  - in reality, there are millions/billions of bytes per chip
+  - in C, when we create a variable of type char %c which will be sized one byte it will be physically stored in one of those boxes in RAM.
+  - an integer takes up 4 bytes